launchdarkly/api-client-dotnet/docs/TeamMembersApi.md

 <a name="getmembers"></a>
 # **GetMembers**
-> Members GetMembers (decimal? limit, bool? number, string filter, string sort)
+> Members GetMembers (decimal? limit, decimal? offset, string filter, string sort)

 Returns a list of all members in the account.